Breast Pain After Stopping Breastfeeding

 Common Reasons for Stopping Breastfeeding

-Some reasons which make moms give up breastfeeding are:
+Some reasons that make moms give up breastfeeding are:

 1. Sore or Painful Breasts

 2. Not Enough Milk

 Some mothers worry that the milk they’re producing isn’t enough for their baby’s needs.
 So, they put their babies on formula milk.

 New moms who wish to rejoin work immediately after childbirth may have no option but to stop breastfeeding.
 Expressing milk at work or before leaving home may not always be possible.